aseldawy/CS167/Labs/Lab9/CS167_Lab9.md

 2. Import the project into IntelliJ as a Maven project.
 3. To make sure that it works correctly, run `mvn package` from command line to make sure that it compiles correctly.
 4. Take a look into the main function in class `BeastScala` that comes with the template to see an example of how it works.
-5. Remove the code inside the try-catch block except from the import line at the beginning.
+5. Remove the code inside the try-catch block except for the import line at the beginning.

 Note: You can directly create the project from IntelliJ to avoid using command line by following these alternative instructions.
 1. In IntelliJ welcome screen, choose New Project.